Psychiatric survivors movement: 1950s to 1970s

 Dorothy Weiner and about 10 others, including Tom Wittick, established the Insane Liberation Front in the spring of 1970 in Portland, Oregon.
 Though it only lasted six months, it had a notable influence in the history of North American ex-patients groups.
 News that former inmates of mental institutions were organizing was carried to other parts of North America.
-Individuals such as Howard Geld, known as Howie the Harp for his harmonica playing, left Portland where he been involved in ILF to return to his native New York to help found the Mental Patients Liberation Project in 1971.
+Former ILF member Howard Geld, known as Howie the Harp for his harmonica playing, left Portland to return to his native New York and help found the Mental Patients Liberation Project in 1971.
 During the early 1970s, groups spread to California, New York, and Boston, which were primarily antipsychiatry, opposed to forced treatment including forced drugging, shock treatment and involuntary committal.
 In 1972, the first organized group in Canada, the Mental Patients Association, started to publish In A Nutshell, while in the US the first edition of the first national publication by ex-mental patients, Madness Network News, was published in Oakland, continuing until 1986.

 Some all-women groups developed around this time such as Women Against Psychiatric Assault, begun in 1975 in San Francisco.

 In 1978, Judi Chamberlin's book On Our Own: Patient Controlled Alternatives to the Mental Health System was published.
 It became the standard text of the psychiatric survivors movement, and in it Chamberlin coined the word "mentalism."

 The major spokespeople of the movement have been described in generalities as largely white, middle-class and well-educated.
 It has been suggested that other activists were often more anarchistic and anti-capitalist, felt more cut off from society and more like a minority with more in common with the poor, ethnic minorities, feminists, prisoners & gay rights than with the white middle classes.
 The leaders were sometimes considered to be merely reformist and, because of their "stratified position" within society, to be uncomprehending of the problems of the poor.
 The "radicals" saw no sense in seeking solutions within a capitalist system that creates mental problems.
 However, they were united in considering society and psychiatric domination to be the problem, rather than people designated mentally ill.